jobrouter/typo3-process/Documentation/module.rst

    :aspect:`Name (required)`

       The name of the process table field as defined in the JobRouter Designer.

    :aspect:`Description (optional)`

       A description of the process table field.

    :aspect:`Type (required)`

       Select the column type (for now are available: `Text`, `Integer`).
 When using the form finisher, the value is casted to this type.

+   :aspect:`Field Size (required)`

+      This option is only shown with type :guilabel:`Text`.
+Enter the size of the field.
+When :ref:`transmitting <configuration-transmit-command>`
+      the fields the values are truncated if too long to prevent errors when starting an instance.
+To disable the truncation enter `0`.

    .. note::